AdamBoley/Project-Beergate/README.md

 - For UpdateReview, say that this is based off of a code snippet, I understand what is happening in general if not specific terms.

-- Capitalise AddReviewView type and colour inputs, similar to how user id is retrieved

 - Add blank and null to Hops field, modify input label to be specifically optional

 - Optional purchased_from CharField in Review

-- look into displaying the total number of comments on the search_results and user_reviews pages using a similar thing to BeerReviewSingle
+- look into displaying the total number of comments on the search_results and user_reviews pages using a similar thing to ReviewSingle

 - update image field label in add_review and update_review to explictly make it optional

-- After submitting a User Review Form, add a link to submit a new review to the success text box

 - ensure all templating language is properly indented

 - remove all extraneous / commented-out code

-- Remove unnecessary 'View's for views class-names

-- Add additional classes to forms.py widgets to control input element widths?

 - Implement tests from Django-Experimentation repo